 Recovery Coaching is for people who are in early stage recovery.
 Post-Recovery Coaching is for people a bit further along needing to remain addiction free.
 Psychotherapy is for people who have a diagnosable mental disorder in addition to their need for 12-step recovery.

-12-Step Recovery Wellness is for people whose dreams are calling them.
-12-Step Recovery Wellness is life coaching for people who live a 12-Step recovery life.
+Life Coaching is for people whose dreams are calling them.
+Life coaching works for people who live a 12-Step recovery life.

 It’s for you if you want more out of your life.
 You can do this.
 And you can do this well.
 Your program has equipped you to do so.
 I’d sure like to witness your accomplishments.